kkensuke/myjb-en/_build/html/_sources/pages/latex/basics.md

 ### `\abs`

-You can use `\abs` command to write absolute value.
+You can use `\abs` command to write absolute value easily.

 >```latex
 >\begin{align}